Buying property in Laos?

 Are homes overpriced versus rents or versus incomes in Laos as of 2026?

-The estimated price-to-income multiple in Laos for prime urban product in Vientiane often lands around 10 to 14 times a typical urban household's annual income, which is not extreme for a capital city but does mean you should not expect effortless appreciation.
+On an income basis, prime urban properties in Vientiane are priced at roughly 10 to 14 times a typical urban household's annual income, which is not extreme for a capital city but is high enough that you should not count on fast local-buyer-driven appreciation as your exit plan.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Laos.